BanementI/random-repos/README.md

 - [libremd](https://libremdb.herokuapp.com/about) - IMDb.

 ### File Sharing
-- [Skynet](https://siasky.net/) - Decentralised CDN and file sharing platform. :blue_heart:
+- [Skynet](https://siasky.net/) - Decentralised CDN and file sharing platform.
 - [Magic Wormhole](https://github.com/magic-wormhole/magic-wormhole) - Get things from one computer to another, safely. 👩🏼‍🤝‍🧑🏼 :green_heart:
 - [Magic Wormhole GUI](https://github.com/Jacalz/wormhole-gui) - One of a few dozen interfaces for the aforementioned wormhole. 👩🏼‍🤝‍🧑🏼
 - [croc](https://github.com/schollz/croc) - Like the Wormhole, but written in Go.
 Allows for encryption, passing over Tor, restarting transfers and more. 👩🏼‍🤝‍🧑🏼